dchobarkar/dchobarkar.github.io/_posts/2024-01-10-passing-data-with-props.md

-# Passing Data with Props in React
+# React - 10: Passing Data with Props in React

 ## Introduction